judka-uriel/uriel-book/uriel_en.md

 [Rashi](https://www.sefaria.org/Deuteronomy.26.11?with=Rashi)
-notes that a stranger (*ger*, i.e. a proselyte) cannot recite the words that G‑d swore to our fathers, because the father of a proselyte is by definition a non‑Jew.
+notes that a stranger (*ger*, i.e. a proselyte) cannot recite the words that G‑d swore to our fathers, because the father of a proselyte is by definition a non-Jew.
 This is yet another proof that the Torah teaches that Jewishness is transmitted through the father: descendants of Jews through the paternal line do not require conversion — patrilineal Jews can say “to our fathers”.